simpeter/apd/docs/lab2.md

 expect to see at least as good a performance boost.

-You are going to mount a `tmpfs` file system for the datastore of the MongoDB instances. `tmpfs` is a RAMdisk, so it will use the machine's DRAM for storage (obviously, `tmpfs` is not crash-safe, but we will ignore that for the moment).
+You are going to mount a `tmpfs` file system for the datastore of the MongoDB instances. `tmpfs` is a ramdisk, so it will use the machine's DRAM for storage (obviously, `tmpfs` is not crash-safe, but we will ignore that for the moment).
 You are then going to run the `wrk2` benchmark and compare the result to a run with the vanilla version of the hotel reservation app that uses the default file system on SSD or HDD (depending on what your CloudLab server supports).
 Repeat each run a few times and compare the average.
 Quantify the performance difference.
-Is it 100x and more (the performance difference of NVM to the other storage media)?
+Is it comparable to the performance difference of NVM to the other storage media, as described in the lecture?
 Explain the observed performance difference by describing how the hotel reservation app uses storage for the variety of operations that are part of the benchmark.

 ### Detailed Instructions

-Run `cse453` cloudlab profile with `lab2` parameter.
+Run the `lab2` parameter.

-`start_docker.sh`.

-Measure maximum throughput with default deployment.

-Now, `start_tmpfs.sh`.

 You will compile and run a special version of the hotel reservation app that enables synchronous journaling.
 The vanilla version uses